How to Stimulate the Vagus Nerve for Mind-Body Health

 2. Meditation, Chanting, and Prayer

-Certain kinds of meditation, such as loving-kindness meditation, have been found to effectively stimulate the vagus nerve.
+Certain kinds of meditation, especially loving-kindness meditation, have been found to effectively stimulate the vagus nerve.

 During a loving-kindness meditation, you focus on having loving, compassionate thoughts towards both yourself and others.